grantkemp/Tutorials_AlgoliaSearch/README.md

 2. In Movielist.json: upload the attached movielist.json file to your Algolia account and make sure you have created a new index calledd "tutorial"
 3. Delete Constants_SETUP.swift

+3b.
+(Optionally if you want to use the data set that comes with the Algolia tutorial - then switch the feature branch: feature/Option2_UpdateToActorsDataSet)
+3c Go through their tutorial to get started which creates a gettingstarted_actors index ( no idea about link) 3d.
+Update the index in the AlgoliaIndexConstants.swift to the correct index where you have stored that data if its changed since this project has been created.
+You can find it by going to "Indices"in the Dashboard backend for Algolia.

 ###Tech Investigation into algolia
-I am currently looking at Search providers to integrate into apps, so this is the tutorial from their sit for others who are interested in kicking the tyres on it, quite quickly.
+I am currently looking at Search providers to integrate into apps, so this is the tutorial from their site for others who are interested in kicking the tyres on it, quite quickly. m

 ###Notes and Feedback on the Tutorial